-Primordial Body is not recognized in our current modern culture.
-In fact, the very foundation of modern society is built on blocking the awareness of Primordial Body.
-We identify our body as solely “mine”, confined to the skin.
+However, the very foundation of modern society is built on blocking the awareness of Primordial Body, which reflected in terrible conditions of our gut health.
+Not only to our health, this blockage of Primordial Body has even more damaging effect to our social life.
+We identify our body as human-centric, confined to the skin or personal identity.
 Therefore, we are easily subject to divisions created by opinions and beliefs about things such as vaccine, identity and politics.
 When we are unable to extend compassion to “the other”, we become further weakened.
 By our own doing, we are now facing a grim future of our existence as a species on the planet.

 When we are separated from the Womb of the Mother Earth, we experience a painful void in ourselves.
 Because our parents often carry the imprints of that painful void, our own pain can start from infancy.
 The void compels us to seek attention, compete, succeed, control, strike, and fill our time with sensory-numbing media.
 We don’t trust that our being itself is abundant, beautiful and precious.
 We have to do, make, build, acquire, always on the go-go-go.

 In the long run, our vital energy is depleted, just like a car running out of gas or electricity.
 In our dis-ease, we turn to conventional medical establishment.
 However conventional medicine primarily focuses on chemical and surgical treatment of disease symptoms but understands very little about how to nourish and recharge the body with the larger circle of life of the Planet Earth.